jjn7702/SECJ1023-PT2/Submission/sec08_23242/2e1i/Proposal/readme.md

   - *Physical Activity* : Users also track their daily calories burned.
 This includes exercises, workouts, or any other physical movements that contribute to their energy expenditure.
 Users have the option to directly input the calories burnt through physical activity.

-- **Feedback and Recommendations:** The system compares users’ nutritional intake against personalized targets thereby generating real-time overview on users' progress towards their nutrition goals.
-Additionally, users are offered personalized recommendations from nutritionists based on users’ diet patterns.
+- **Feedback from nutritionist :** The system compares users’ nutritional intake against personalized targets thereby generating real-time overview on users' progress towards their nutrition goals.
+Additionally, users are offered personalized feedback from nutritionists based on users’ diet patterns.

 ## Reporting 🖥️
-- **Daily Summary:** Users receive a daily summary of their food intake and progress towards their nutrition goals.
+- **Daily Summary:** Users receive a daily summary of their food intake including nutrition intake and calories burnt.

-- **Weekly/Monthly Reports:** Users can access comprehensive reports summarizing their dietary habits and overall progress over extended periods.

-- **Nutritionist Recommendations:** Nutritionists can review users' data and provide tailored recommendations for achieving optimal health and wellness.
+- **Nutritionist feedback:** Nutritionists can review users' data and provide tailored feedback for achieving optimal health and wellness.